everydeveloper/node-express-course/responses/01-environment.md

 ```
 The number on the right is the version you downloaded.
 Since we aren't tracking the actual `node_modules` folder, this section is a reference used to re-install the modules your application depends on.

-When you are finished with this section, push your file to github for the next step:
+When you are finished with this section, push your file to GitHub for the next step:
 ```
 git add .
 git commit -m "initial file setup"